rerun-io/rerun-docs/docs/concepts/batches.md

 ---

 Rerun has built-in support for batch data.
-Whenever you have a collection of things that all have the same type, rather than logging each element individually, you can log the entire collection together as a single "Batch."
+Whenever you have a collection of things that all have the same type, rather than logging each element individually, you can log the entire collection together as a single "Batch".
 This provides significant benefits in terms of storage and compute.

 Some examples of batched data include points in a pointcloud, bounding boxes for detected objects, or tracked keypoints